FiveDirections/IMA/README.md

 ## iVersion
 Measuring every file either opened or executed *every* time would be very expensive <span id="a1">[[1]](#f1)</span>.
 As a result, a number of file systems have added the ability to keep track of when a file changes in the meta-data of the file. iVersion is an example of one such meta-data element.

 Most UNIX based file systems use a data structure that holds meta-data for directories and files called an inode.
 One piece of meta-data in an inode in filesystems such as xfs, ext4, and btrfs is the *i_Version*.
 The *i_Version* field changes any time there is a change to any data or metadata associated with the inode <span id="a2">[[2]](#f2)</span>.
 IMA leverages *i_version* to avoid having to remeasure files that have already been measured.
-This does, introduce, the possibility that IMA maeasuring can be avoided by resetting the *i_version* field to its original value after a file modification.
+This does introduce the possibility that IMA maeasuring can be avoided by resetting the *i_version* field to its original value after a file modification.
 This would require the adversary to load a device driver to affect the changes.
 An adversary with the access level needed to load a device driver can already affect the security of the system greatly.

 *i_version* is enabled by default on CentOS/RHEL 8.
 It must be enabled in CentOS/RHEL 7.